SATACorp/Documents/Architecture.md

   * this component is stored on the server, but it is called upon and kept in the memory on the client side
   * The LeaderboardController communicates with the Model
     1. LeaderboardController asks LeaderboardModel to retrieve the points and users from the server

+3. UserModel
+  * This component is a Model that contains all the relevant information about the user, including the user id, quiz points, list of articles read, and photo feed.
+  * this component is stored on the server, but it is called upon and kept in the memory on the client side
+  * The UserController communicates with the Model
+    1. UserController asks UserModel to retrieve the user information from the server

+### Views
+* The content displayed within the main user feed
+* Content displayed by the quizzes
+### Controllers
+* Navigation buttons displayed on the Navbar
+* Buttons displayed on quiz